Radbuglet/autoken/CONTRIBUTING.md

 ## Executing Rustc

-The easiest way to execute `rustc-autoken` directly is through `cargo-autoken`'s `rustc` subcommand.
+The easiest way to execute `autoken-rustc` directly is through `cargo-autoken`'s `rustc` subcommand.

 Alternatively, you could build the custom rustc driver manually.
 If you want to call it directly without the help of `cargo`, you have to build it with an appropriate rpath: